CommunityHoneyNetwork/chn-docs/docs/amun.md

 ### Configuration Options

-The following options are supported in the `/etc/sysconfig/amun` or `/etc/default/amun` files:
+The following options are supported in the `/etc/default/amun` file:

 * DEBUG: (boolean) Enable more verbose output to the console
 * IP_ADDRESS: IP address of the host running the honeypot container